 About the Workshop:

-In this workshop, we will offer an introduction to Access–Centered Movement® in preparation for our Access–Centered Movement® Teacher Training (a certification program).
+In this online workshop, we will offer an introduction to Access–Centered Movement® in preparation for our Access–Centered Movement® Teacher Training (a certification program).
 We will explore how people who teach movement/bodymind practices (yoga, dance, martial arts, meditation/mindfulness etc) can make their classes more accessible to a wide array of bodies and minds.
 We will examine Access-Centered and invitational language, access-centered movement and variations, as well as opening a dialogue around cultural humility when engaging with different bodies and minds.
 Jess and India will provide an overview of the Disability Justice framework and how to apply this framework to teaching movement.
 The workshop will include interactive lectures, demonstrations, some space for participants to practice with each other, and time for questions and answers.

 This workshop will be a prerequisite for the Access–Centered Movement® Teacher Training which we will schedule once we have enough interest.
 We will offer a few more introductory workshops in case folks are not able to attend this one.